Pangbourne Circular Walk

 Lunch

 The TO book's suggested lunchtime stop, the White Lion in Crays Pond, closed in 2013.
 Present day owners are in dispute with the local authority over community interest in retaining the property as a pub, for future reopening as such.
-As of Winter 2024, the property remains empty and is deteriorating.
+As of autumn 2024, the property remains empty and is deteriorating.

 Tea